-4.2 Download and convert a Keil μVision example
+4.2 Download a Keil μVision example

-Download a Keil® $\mu$ Vision® \.uvprojx project from keil.arm.com and convert it to a csolution.
+When you download and open a Keil® μVision® \.uvprojx project, Visual Studio Code automatically converts it to a solution and installs any missing packs.
 Note that conversion does not work with Arm® Compiler 5 projects.
 You can download Arm Compiler 5 projects from the website, but you cannot use them with the extensions.
 Only Arm Compiler 6 projects can be converted.
-As a workaround, you can update Arm Compiler 5 projects to Arm Compiler 6 in Keil $\mu$ Vision, then convert the projects to csolutions in Visual Studio Code.
+As a workaround, you can update Arm Compiler 5 projects to Arm Compiler 6 in Keil μVision, then convert the projects to solutions in Visual Studio Code.
 For more help and information on converting to Arm Compiler 6, see the Migrate Arm Compiler 5 to Arm Compiler 6 application note and the Arm Compiler for Embedded Migration and Compatibility Guide.

 - 1. Go to keil.arm.com. - 2.
 Connect your board over USB and click Detect Connected Hardware in the bottom right-hand corner. - 3.
 Select the device firmware for your board in the dialog box that displays at the top of the window, and then click Connect. - 4.
 Click the Board link in the pop-up message that displays in the bottom right-hand corner.

 The page for the board opens.
-Example projects are available in the Projects tab. - 5.
-Look for an example with a uvision compatibility label. - 6.
-Move your cursor over the Get Project button for the project that you want to use and click Download .zip to download the Keil μVision \.uvprojx example. - 7.
-Unzip the example and open the folder in Visual Studio Code. - 8.
-Right-click the \.uvprojx and select Convert μVision Project to Csolution from the Explorer.
+Example projects are available in the Projects tab.

+- 5. Move your cursor over the Get Project button for the project that you want to use and click Download .zip to download the Keil μVision \.uvprojx example. - 6.
+Unzip the example and open the folder in Visual Studio Code.